 Four different Tiny Carp appeared in certain waters of Pandaria with Patch 5.2.
 Each is a minipet companion and aquatic battle pet.
 All 4 Tiny Carp look similar to the Tiny Goldfish, but have different colored scales.
 Their stats are also similar to the Tiny Goldfish, except Tiny Carp start at rare quality.
-Tiny Carp items are bound when caught, while the pets are unique and not trade-able once learned, so you can only gain these pets by catching them yourself.
+Since patch 5.3, Tiny Carp items are not bound when caught, and can also be caged and traded freely.
+You may learn up to 3 of each Tiny Carp - they are no longer unique.

 Unfortunately for pet collectors, these fish are very rare catches.
 Tiny Carp seem to be at least as rare as Mr. Pinchy or the Giant Sewer Rat - and perhaps even rarer.
 Some anglers have caught all 4 Tiny Carp in about a thousand casts, while I initially caught almost 14,000 fish without catching a single Tiny Carp.
 Should you meet Salty El at a Fish of the Day migration, chances are I'm still trying to find one...